9hax/simpleticket/readme.md

 This will install apache2, git, python3 and some python3 libraries.
 It will also disable the default apache2 welcome page which runs on port 80 to stop it from showing up when not called with the correct domain.

-Please put your configuration into userconfig.py to make sure git doesnt mess with your configuration while updating.
+Please put your configuration into userconfig.py to prevent version merging issues during upgrades.

 ## Usage

 Just open the Web interface at Port 80!
-If your Hostname is ticket, the url would be http://ticket:80.
+If your Hostname is ``ticket``, the url would be http://ticket:80.

 You can also implement Port 443 with HTTPS by editing the simpleticket.conf file in /etc/apache2/sites-available.